-- Financial Leverage: about 65% of closed-end funds use financial leverage, which magnifies returns up or Funds with more leverage are likely to get whipped around more and see larger investment gains or losses.
+- Financial Leverage: about 65% of closed-end funds use financial leverage, which magnifies returns up or down.
+Funds with more leverage are likely to get whipped around more and see larger investment gains or losses.
 Do you really have the stomach for this?

 - Distribution Policy: you should fully understand how your fund determines the amount of distributions it pays out.
 This information should be in the fund’s prospectus.
 If the fund has been returning capital (i.e. eroding its asset base) to fund part of the distribution, you should find out why it hasn’t been generating enough income.
 The current distribution rate could be different from future distributions as well, especially if the stock market’s value drops significantly.